Celebrating its 20th year since its rebirth in 1998

 MARATHON COURSE DESCRIPTION

 As you line up on Lincoln Parkway in Buffalo for the start of the Niagara Falls International Marathon, you will find yourself in a most historic and beautiful area.
 Originally called North Park, it is now known as Delaware Park.
-Opened in 1870, this beautiful green area was designed by Frederick Law Olmstead who also designed New York City’s Central Park and Brooklyn’s Prospect Park.
+Opened in 1870, this beautiful green area was designed by Frederick Law Olmsted who also designed New York City’s Central Park and Brooklyn’s Prospect Park.
 Lincoln Parkway is only a small part of the park that includes the Buffalo Zoo, Baseball Diamonds, Soccer Fields, Running Track, Picnic Areas and a Golf Course (formerly known as the Sheep Meadow in the 1880’s where flocks of sheep grassed).

 Delaware Park was the site of the 1901 Pan American Exposition, which was designed to improve relations between North and South America.
 While visiting the exposition, the then President William McKinley was assassinated in the John G Milburn home, located a few blocks from the exposition.
 That same day Theodore Roosevelt took the oath of office of President of the United States of America at the Wilcox Mansion on Delaware Avenue.
 The site where President McKinley was shot is located just two blocks from the starting line of today’s marathon.